The Excessive Fear of Obese People

 What Causes Cacomorphobia?

-You might have been bullied by a fat person when you were younger.
-Perhaps you felt intimidated by them even when it wasn’t the intent.
-For this reason, you could have grown up thinking that fat people are harmful and are out to attack you.
+You might have been bullied in school by a fat student.
+Perhaps you felt intimidated by an overweight person even though it wasn’t their intent.
+For this reason, you could have grown up thinking that fat people are harmful and are out to get you.

 Fat Phobia Symptoms